wistia/wistia-open-docs/_posts/data-api.md

 The Captions API allows you to manage the captions for a video.

-**Currently you can only have 1 set of captions for each video.
-Support for multiple captions in different languages will be added later.**
+**Currently you can only have 1 set of captions per language for each video.**

 ### Captions: Create